Mindfulness: Etymology

-The Pali-language scholar Thomas William Rhys Davids (1843–1922) first translated sati in 1881 as English mindfulness in sammā-sati "Right Mindfulness; the active, watchful mind".
-Noting that Daniel John Gogerly (1845) initially rendered sammā-sati as "correct meditation", Davids said:
+The Pali-language scholar Thomas William Rhys Davids (1843–1922) first translated in 1881 as English mindfulness in "Right Mindfulness; the active, watchful mind".
+Noting that Daniel John Gogerly (1845) initially rendered sammā-sati as "correct meditation", Davids writes:

-sati is literally 'memory' but is used with reference to the constantly repeated phrase 'mindful and thoughtful' (sato sampajâno); and means that activity of mind and constant presence of mind which is one of the duties most frequently inculcated on the good Buddhist."
+is literally 'memory' but is used with reference to the constantly repeated phrase 'mindful and thoughtful'; and means that activity of mind and constant presence of mind which is one of the duties most frequently inculcated on the good Buddhist."